wangziqi2013/wangziqi2013.github.io/_posts/2019-08-26-atomic-persistence-for-scm.markdown

 The paper suggests that the list can be implemented as a bit vector on hardware, preferrably one bit per core (since we expect each core to run one transaction at a time).

+A log entry is generated when a write operation to the NVM region is performed.
+Note that since this paper does propose changing the frontend cache hierarchy, this must be done by software routines.
+On beginning of a new transaction, in addition to adding the unique ID into the internal list, the memory controller also allocate a log buffer for the newly started transaction.
+The log buffer is located at a well-known address on the NVM such that the recovery handler can find right after the post-crash reboot, and the paper suggests that they can be maintained like a linked list.
+Log entries are only flushed into the log buffer at the end of the transaction using streaming write instructions.